symonkipkemei/Autojenzi/README.md

 ## 🍚 Contribute

 **Autojenzi** is an open-source project.
 You can make suggestions or track and submit bugs via Github [issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
-You can submit your own code to the **SnapMe** project via a Github [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
+You can submit your own code to the **Autojenzi** project via a Github [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

 Feel free to contribute!
 Please refer to the [CONTRIBUTING](CONTRIBUTING.md) for details.